lampmilan/godot_cicd_example/README.md

+To test this system in a semi real-world scenario, I used GDQuest's "Your First Vampire Survival Game" template.

 A simple Continuous Integration and Continuous Delivery (CI/CD) pipeline example for Godot using GitHub Actions and Itch.io Butler.

 * **Automated Linting:** Runs GDScript static code analysis on every push and pull request.